Our permanently affordable community-owned farmland provides organic food and livestock for hundreds of families in & around North Amherst.

 Phase 2 of the Campaign is now under way to complete the purchase of the land and ensure its financial stability by raising a total of $520,000.

-We are more than halfway to our goal. $242,800 has been pledged to date.
+We are nearly halfway to our goal.
+Over $200,000 has been pledged to date.

 With your support, we can raise $10,000 by the end of Valley Gives Day.

 Why consider the gift of a community farm this year?